Boston Must Mull Renaming Iconic Building to Give Civic Dignity To Blacks

 Changing the name of Faneuil Hall is ultimately an act of moral courage that confronts the original sins of the city.

-We do not erase the past by acknowledging its full features.
+Americans will not erase the past by acknowledging its full features.
+Far from it.
 Renaming Faneuil Hall represents a patriotic commitment that courageously looks to repair aspects of our history, restore civic dignity and enhance our mutually shared democracy.